-Both rounds of federal relief funding have left decisions about implementation largely up to individual states, thus, states must consider which child care policies will have the most long-term impact for providers and families.
+Each round of federal relief funding has left decisions about implementation largely up to individual states; thus, states must consider which child care policies will have the most long-term impact for providers and families.
 However, it is clear that states need to stabilize and preserve the existing system and now and implement policies that will be effective in ensuring the viability of child care after the pandemic subsides.
-States will need to adopt or extend policies based upon their own unique needs, but should implement policies that provide financial and health supports for providers, children and their families and CCR&Rs.
+States will need to adopt or extend policies based upon their own unique needs but should implement policies that provide financial and health supports for providers, children and their families and CCR&Rs.
 Further, the policies enacted now are an opportunity to shape what is included in each state’s 2022-2024 Child Care and Development Fund Program (CCDF) plans.

 How States Can Support Child Care Providers

 Many providers are still in danger of closing their doors because their expenses significantly increased due to pandemic-related costs while their attendance and enrollment dropped (along with their income).
 Child Care Aware of America’s (CCAoA) 2020 report, Picking Up the Pieces: Building a Better Child Care System Post COVID-19, found that 35% of child care centers and 21% of family child care programs remain closed nationwide over the summer.
 To address the challenges facing child care, states should consider policies around:

 - Stabilization Grants: Child care programs continue to need support as they struggle with additional costs because of COVID-19.
 State policymakers should consider additional stabilization grants to help cover necessary sanitation equipment and supplies, utilities and rent, lost revenue to help providers cover bills, and resume operations.
 New Hampshire announced they will distribute the new funds to support program operations based on a formula that takes into account programs’ support to families who may be vulnerable, quality, capacity, and increased staff needs.
 Maryland also will be using federal funding to support stabilization grants to meet operational costs and address lost revenue.

-- COVID-19 Health and Safety: Beyond fiscal supports, state policymakers need to ensure that the health and well-being of child care providers is maintained.
+- Health and Safety: Beyond fiscal supports, state policymakers need to ensure that the health and well-being of child care providers is maintained.
 Child care providers are risking their health to provide safe environments for children.
 COVID-19 testing will be available at locations throughout Massachusetts at no cost to childcare employees, children, and household members.
-While Massachusetts isn’t using federal funds to support this effort, states may want to explore this possibility.
+While Massachusetts isn’t using federal funds to support this effort, states may still want to explore this possibility.
 Kansas used federal funds this fall to start a new program in partnership with its CCR&R to connect providers with child care health consultants to share COVID-19 safety recommendations.
 Kentucky is using federal relief funds to cover the costs of fingerprinting background checks and for training and technical assistance on safe and healthy child care environments.